sethgonzales/Portfolio/README.md

 * Clone the code and download into a zip file.
 * Unzip the file and navigate inside the folder.
 * Open the index.html file in your preferred browser and begin exploring!
-* Or, open the document on [GitHub Pages](https://sethgonzales.github.io/Portfolio/).
+* Or, open the website on [GitHub Pages](https://sethgonzales.github.io/Portfolio/).

 ## Known Bugs